curryhowardbadnullpointergood/LifeSync/README.md

 Next steps:

-Get div then put profile in it. and put tasks logo. and calendar logo in the div.
+Get div then put profile in it.  green and put tasks logo. and calendar logo in the div.